Detecting Fake Influencers: Everything about this fraud

 Many brands simply don’t have the time to sift through data on various influencers to differentiate between real and fake influencers.
 However, this also increases the chances of engaging with fake influencers who don’t have the reach or ability to provide proper ROI.
 This is where AI and other tech based solutions come into play.

-- AI and machine learning together can look through vast amounts of data from thousands of influencer profiles to seperate the real from the fake.
+- AI and machine learning together can look through vast amounts of data from thousands of influencer profiles to separates the real from the fake.

-- Users are identified and their Instagram statistics analysed.
+- Users are identified and their Instagram statistics analyzed.

 - Influencity’s AI-solution, for example, utilizes a metric called ‘Followers Quality’.
 Here, variables such as the number of followers, accounts being followed, bio description, profile picture and more are analyzed to determine the authenticity of users.
 Real influencers with real audiences can easily score over 80 on this metric.

 Selecting the right influencer to market through can help brands budget their marketing strategies accordingly.
 ROI’s only become a reality when they real influencer’s promote brands to their followers.

 Would you be able to say if any of these influencers have some type of influencer fraud on their profiles?
 We will analyze these profiles later using Influencity and see what happens.

 How Can You Tell if You’re Interacting With a Fake Influencer Account?

 Influencer fraud is more common than people realize, even if the extent of that fraud isn’t always as great.
 According to a recent study that investigated more than 5000 influencer accounts indicates that:

 - Typically, the average influencer will purchase nearly 23% of their followers.